When you hear the word “aerobic,” you might think of Richard Simmons and the classic aerobics videos that were popular in the 80’s.

 In other words, a stronger heart can work more efficiently by delivering more blood to the rest of your body in fewer beats.

-2. Aerobic exercise can increase your number of cellular powerhouses
+2. It can increase your number of cellular powerhouses

 You might remember from your high school biology class that “mitochondria are the powerhouses of the cell.”
 It’s true; they produce energy in the form of ATP that allows us to keep contracting our muscles during exercise.